 Our body requires a number of different nutrients to function normally.
 Vitamin D is one such nutrient that has a variety of different functions in the body.
 Women (and men) in India are surprisingly low in Vitamin D levels.
 This can have detrimental effects on the body, and can affect your health in the long term.

-Let’s take a brief look at why Vitamin D is essential, and how low levels can affect you.
+Let’s take a brief look at why this vitamin is essential, and how low levels can affect your health.

-Once vitamin D is created in the body, it is converting into an active hormone in order to exert its benefits.
+Once vitamin D is synthesized in the body, it is converting into an active hormone in order to exert its benefits.

 Vitamin D is primarily obtained from sunlight.
 Our skin absorbs the sunlight, and a series of different chemical reactions occur which ultimately results in the production of vitamin D. While a detailed discussion regarding how this occurs is out of the scope of this article, we thought we would include a diagram that illustrates this for those who love science!

-Besides sunlight, vitamin D is also available in a number of different food sources including fortified foods (cereals, margarine), eggs and oily fish such as sardines, mackerel and salmon.
-Cod liver oil supplements also contain vitamin D in them, but tend to have higher amounts of vitamin A in them (taking too much cod liver oil can be harmful).
-Vegetarian sources are rare, and people who are vegetarian rely on sunlight for natural synthesis of vitamin D.
+Besides sunlight, different food sources including fortified foods (cereals, margarine), eggs and oily fish such as sardines, mackerel and salmon contain vit D. Cod liver oil supplements are also a rich source, but usually have higher amounts of vitamin A in them (taking too much cod liver oil can be harmful).
+Vegetarian sources are rare, and people who are vegetarian rely on sunlight as a natural source.

 Vitamin D is essential not just to maintain the structure and function of bones and teeth, but is also required for a number of different processes that occur in the body.
 These are listed in the table below.